Do you know why tracking landing pages are crucial for your lead generation process? If not, then you must read on.

 - New customers generated by your landing pages – The number of prospects that landed on your pages and bought a product or signed up for a service from your site.

-- Bounce rate of your landing pages – Bounce rate tells you the percentage of visitors that left your site from the same web page that they landed without exploring further.
+- The bounce rate of your landing pages – Bounce rate tells you the percentage of visitors that left your site from the same web page that they landed without exploring further.

 - Pay per sale – What was the cost of advertising to generate a sale or customer?